Ivy-Apps/di/README.md

   }
 }

-// Note: This function must be called only for logged in users, otherwise Di.get() will throw an exception. suspend fun dashboard() {
+// Note: This function must be called only for logged-in users, otherwise Di.get() will throw an exception. suspend fun dashboard() {
   // Use user related dependencies val userInfo = Di.get<UserInfo>()